TotallyWholesome/TotallyWholesome-Mod/docs/ToyIntegrations.md

 > ~~*This guide assumes too much*~~

-First things first, figure out how you would like to connect your toy to VRC.
-At the moment there are **2** general ways of connecting your toy to VRC.
+First things first, figure out how you would like to connect your toy to CVR.
+At the moment there are **2** general ways of connecting your toy to CVR.
 1. Toy -> Computer
 1. Toy -> Phone -> Computer